Can-SAVE: Deploying Low-Cost and Population-Scale Cancer Screening via Survival Analysis Variables and EHR: Experiments

+\textbf{Survival Models Training.} \textit{Kaplan-Meier estimators:} Using the Survival Train and Survival Test samples, the following Kaplan-Meier estimators were fitted: $\hat{S}_{KM}^{ALL}(t)$ for both males \& females, $\hat{S}_{KM}^{M}(t)$ for males, and $\hat{S}_{KM}^{F}(t)$ for females.
+Detailed information on the fitted Kaplan-Meier estimators can be found in Appendix~\ref{apendix_KM}.

+\textit{AFT model:} We trained the AFT model on the Survival Train sample, using the lifelines framework with 100 Optuna optimization trials, and then validated the AFT model on the Survival Test sample.
+Detailed information on the fitted AFT estimators can be found in Appendix~\ref{apendix_AFT}.

-We conducted a numerical experiment to compare the Baseline method with the proposed Can-SAVE method.
-Both models were trained on the \textit{Train} sample, with validation performed on the \textit{Validate} sample.
-Subsequently, the models were tested on the \textit{Test} sample.
-Additionally, we included an ablation study, which involved a copy of the trained Can-SAVE method without survival models.
-We also utilized the fitted AFT regression as a classifier, considering the predictions of the regression as the classifier's logits.
-This approach allowed us to assess the contribution of these features to the predictive power of the model.
-The results of the experiment are presented in Table~\ref{tab:num_res}, along with $95\%$ confidence intervals.
+\textbf{Comparison with Baselines.} We performed a numerical experiment to compare the Can-SAVE method versus Baselines.
+All models were trained on the \textit{Train} sample with hyperparameters optimization performed on the \textit{Validate} sample.
+Performance of the models tested on the \textit{Test} sample.
+The results of the experiment are presented in Table~\ref{tab:num_exp}, together with the 95\% confidence intervals.

-Based on the obtained results, it is evident that the ROC AUC scores for the Baseline method, proposed Can-SAVE method, and AFT regression are statistically indistinguishable.
-However, these scores are significantly higher compared to the model without survival models, with a confidence level of 95\%.
-Notably, the proposed Can-SAVE method exhibits a significantly higher value of the primary metric, Average Precision, surpassing all other methods.
-This indicates that the proposed method demonstrates superior ability in ranking patients compared to the alternative methods, even when considering the computationally more complex approaches.
-Furthermore, the inclusion of survival models in the proposed method contributes to its enhanced predictive ability.

-\textbf{Feature Importance.} We present the features included in the final model of the Can-SAVE and describe their importance measures.
-It is essential to check the consistency of the existing medical results and knowledge discovery from the data (using the data-driven approach).

-For this, we consider \textit{CatBoost Feature Importance} and \textit{Permutation Importance}.
-From 700 constructed features, we selected those which \textit{CatBoost Feature Importance} is $\ge 1$.
-The rest of the features have a much weaker effect on the quality of the model predictions and was removed.
-Table~\ref{tab:Feature_Importance} presents the results of the feature importance.

-It is worth noting that the most significant features in the obtained results are the \textit{patient's age} and \textit{sex}, which are consistent with the findings presented in~\cite{gerzen}.

-In addition, the \textit{month of visit} is in the list of important features.
-There is no exact certainty that this feature is not a proxy metric for some other indicator.
-Nevertheless, there are works in the literature investigating the influence of seasonality of events on cancer occurrence~\cite{seasonal_on_cancer}.
-Pay attention to the significance of the attribute describing the \textit{number of medical services related to the immune system}.
-Such medical services could mean the patient has deviations in the immune system, which may affect the cancer risk~\cite{immune_on_cancer}.